phax/ph-commons/README.md

 1. all JSON files called `application.json` that are in the classpath - priority 185.
 1. all properties files called `application.properties` that are in the classpath - priority 180.
 1. all properties files called `reference.properties` that are in the classpath - priority 1.

+* Note: the default configuration does NOT contain any custom configuration files.
+* Note: JSON and Properties files are expected to be UTF-8 encoded

 ## JSON format